Inventoris/whatlang/.github/ISSUE_TEMPLATE/request-to-add-a-language.md

 ---
-name: Add [name of the language] language
+name: Request to add a language
 about: Suggests adding a new language
-title: ''
+title: Add [name of the language] language
 labels: language wanted
 assignees: ''